Permit to Work System Audits - Some Findings

 Permit Request - simplification opportunities, samples of good permits available to permit issuer, Work approved but contractor training not completed or certificates not checked/available.

-Plan and Prepare - Last minute permits, Poor quality JSAs, overuse of JSA libraries, JSAs are not specific to job, accuracy of control owners, Toolbox quality.
+Plan and Prepare - last minute permits, poor quality JSAs, overuse of JSA libraries, JSAs are not specific to the job, accuracy of control owners, Toolbox quality.

-Review and Verify - authorization requirements based on risk, permits prepared are not completely checked by the permit issuer, Gas testing done at the start of the shift does not represent conditions at the time of work commencing.
+Review and Verify - authorisation requirements are based on risk, permits prepared are not completely checked by the permit issuer, and Gas testing done at the start of the shift does not represent conditions at the time of work commencing.

 Issue and Accept - permit issuing timing (when resources are limited), toolbox delivery and quality requirements, advance notice of permits, cross referencing requirements.

-Perform Work Activity - responsibilities for monitoring of permit conditions at work site.
+Perform Work Activity - responsibilities for monitoring permit conditions at the work site.

-Suspend/ Issue / Transfer - formally suspending permits for remote work from permit office.
+Suspend/ Issue / Transfer - formally suspending permits for remote work from the permit office.

 Some Foundational Element Findings

-Work Process & Procedures - Work done without a permit, minimum JSA standard, transfer of work requirements, scope of PtW system, clear triggers, simplicity vs complexity, guidance documentation suitable for field personnel. suitability of system for different environments (eg retail vs industrial)
+Work Process & Procedures - work done without a permit, minimum JSA standard, transfer of work requirements, scope of PtW system, clear triggers, simplicity vs complexity, guidance documentation suitable for field personnel. suitability of the system for different environments (e.g. retail vs industrial)

 Training and Competency -training for permit issuers, receivers, isolating authorities and contractors.